VNIKHIL0/AI_product_recommendation_system/README.md

 🛒 Product Database: Stores product details and customer interactions.

-🎨 Interactive Frontend: Built with HTML, CSS, and JavaScript for a seamless experience.

 🔗 API Integration: Fetches recommendations dynamically from the FastAPI backend.

 🎯 How It Works